 Take for example the client who constantly changes her mind about what she wants from you.
 This type of client is never satisfied and causes you and your staff a great deal of stress in trying to keep up with her latest demands.
 If working with this client would cause you or your staff to compromise the quality of service, it may not be worth the effort.
 (It will likely also pull time away from servicing your better/ideal clients.)
 You may also need to fire a client if she continually refuses to pay or makes late payments, if she is disrespectful to your staff or vendors, or if she expects a level or type of service that doesn’t correspond to your brand.

 In order to ensure that you have the option to fire a client if need be, make sure your contract has a clause that allows you to do so.
 Somewhere in your contract you should state your right to terminate the client relationship if necessary — you should also outline the process for returning the client’s deposit and for receiving compensation for the work you have done up until the point of termination.
 With these protections in place, your client will not be able to argue that it is completely within your rights to terminate the relationship.
 (As always CONSULT a lawyer to ensure that your contract allows you to terminate the relationship.)

 So how do you go about firing a client?
 If you have determined that you simply cannot work with this client, you need to tactfully explain the situation and return any money due to them.
 Write the client an email or letter explaining that you think she would be happier with another company.
 Do your best to keep the letter civil and avoid putting blame on the client.
 Simply state that you do not feel that you can meet the needs of the client and that she would be happier with another company.

 What are your thoughts on this?
-Have you turned away a client who wasn’t a good fit?
+Have you ever had to fire a client?
 Share in a comment below.